Dal-Tex Building

 The Dal-Tex Building is a seven-story office building located at 501 Elm Street in the West End Historic District of downtown Dallas, Texas, United States.
 The building is on the northeast corner of Elm and North Houston streets, across the street from the Texas School Book Depository in Dealey Plaza, the scene of the assassination of U.S. President John F. Kennedy on November 22, 1963.
 The Dal-Tex Building, sometimes called the Dallas-Textiles Building, the Dal-Tex Market Building, or the Dal-Tex Mart Building, was a center of the textile business in Dallas.

+3L Real Estate purchased the building in 2021.
+The developer is preparing to convert the building from office space to retail and multi-family residential while preserving the historic character of the structure.
+Additional funding was secured through property assessed clean energy financing coordinated with the City of Dallas and the Texas PACE Authority.

 Designed by architects James P. Hubbell and Herbert Miller Greene as a warehouse for the Kingman Texas Implement Company, the building has been described as one of the "earliest Sullivanesque designs in Texas".
 The building has also been reported to show the Prairie School's influence on Greene.

 Assassination of Kennedy

 Abraham Zapruder, who shot the famous Zapruder film, had his offices on the fourth floor of the Dal-Tex Building.